genterist/openMRS-Security/Capstone/FINAL.md

 5. Man in the browser

    a.
-Descriptions: attacker installed a mallicious browser plugin that secretly recorded all data sent between the server and the browser under admin sesssions.
+Descriptions: attacker installed a malicious browser plugin that secretly recorded all data sent between the server and the browser under admin sessions.
 Recorded data got stored on local HDD or a local network drive.
-Mallicious plugin can be identified upon inspection (1 hour)
+Malicious plugin can be identified upon inspection (1 hour)

    b.
-Tools : mallicious extensions, API-hooking,...
+Tools : malicious extensions, API-hooking,...

    c.
 Estimates
       * Probability: 45%